luiscarlosgph/dockerx/README.md

 A quick diagram:

-Laptop (you want to see application GUI here) => Remote computer via ssh => Docker container (you want to launch the application here)
+Laptop => Remote computer via ssh => Docker container

+You want to launch a graphical application inside the Docker container and see the GUI in your laptop.

 Requirements
 ------------
 If you are launching this script on a server (e.g. DGX) you need to edit the configuration file of the SSH server -> ```/etc/ssh/sshd_config``` and